neuronsimulator/nrn/INSTALL.md

 #### Generating Documentation

+In order to build the documentation you must have additionally `pandoc` installed.
+Use your system's package manager to do this (e.g. `apt install pandoc`).

 Once you have installed NMODL and setup the correct PYTHONPATH, you can build the documentation locally from the docs folder as:

 ```